wzhang1998/houdini_flipbook_maker/README.md

 ## Usage

 Before using this plugin, make sure you have installed [ffmpeg](https://ffmpeg.org/) and [ImageMagick](https://imagemagick.org/) on your system.
+Download the HDA file from the latest release in the plugin repository.

-To add the `object_Wenyi.flipbook_maker.1.1.hdanc` to your Houdini project, follow these steps:
+To add the `object_Wenyi.flipbook_maker.1.3.hdanc` to your Houdini project, follow these steps:

 1. Download the HDA file from the plugin repository.
 2. Open your Houdini project.